elkowar/eww/docs/src/configuration.md

 You can also specify an initial-value.
 This should prevent eww from waiting for the result of a given command during startup, thus making the startup time faster.

+To externally update a polling variable, `eww update` can be used like with basic variables to assign a value.
+You can also call `eww poll` to poll the variable outside of its usual interval, or even while it isn't running at all.

 **Listening variables (`deflisten`)**

 ```lisp